samuelroland/dme/app/core/docs.md

 # High level overview of the library
 This is coming to complet the inline triple slash comments to have a high level overview and understand design decisions.

+## Markdown parsing
+We use `comrak` to parse Markdown.
+We integrate Tree-Sitter highlighting via the `SyntaxHighlighterAdapter` trait that allow us to call our `TreeSitterHighlighter` on each code blocks.

 ## Preview

 ### What's a Tree-Sitter grammar ?